iurnus/scripps_kaust_model_doc/index.rst

 ####################################################################
-Documentation of SKRIPPS-KAUST Regional Integrated Prediction System
+Documentation of Scripps-KAUST Regional Integrated Prediction System
 ####################################################################

-This is a documentation for the SCRIPPS-KAUST Regional Integrated Prediction System (SKRIPS).
+This is a documentation for the Scripps-KAUST Regional Integrated Prediction System (SKRIPS).
 This model is designed to be a state-of-the-art coupled atmosphere-ocean modeling system.
 It also supports the new components by using the ESMF coupler and the NUOPC layer.